It’s a new year, time for a reset for everything, including INDYCAR.

 Chip Ganassi Racing: Stability reigns as Max Chilton, Scott Dixon, Tony Kanaan and Charlie Kimball all return to the team.
 The biggest change is CGR’s switch back to Honda power following three seasons with Chevrolet.
 The quartet takes to the track for private team testing Thursday at Sebring International Raceway in Florida.

 Dale Coyne Racing: Sebastien Bourdais, a four-time Indy car champion with 35 career wins, returns to the team for which he drove in 2011.
 Ed Jones brings his 2016 Indy Lights presented by Cooper Tires championship and accompanying $1 million Mazda scholarship to the team as the second driver.
-Jones is currently the only Sunoco Rookie of the Year candidate confirmed for this season.
+Jones is currently the only rookie for this season.

-Rahal Letterman Lanigan Racing: Graham Rahal looks to continue the momentum built over the past two seasons as the only full-time driver on the team.
-Wily veteran Oriol Servia will team with Rahal for the Indy 500 and the team is seeking sponsorship for additional races.
+Rahal Letterman Lanigan Racing: Graham Rahal looks to continue the momentum built over the past two seasons as the only fulltime driver on the team.
+Wily veteran Oriol Servia will team with Rahal for the Indy 500 and is seeking sponsorship for additional races.

 Schmidt Peterson Motorsports: James Hinchcliffe dances his way back into the No. 5 Honda for a third straight season.
 Mikhail Aleshin is expected to be back in the No. 7 car but the agreement has yet to be finalized.